Skip to content

 2. Keep it concealed – Store your weed in an inconspicuous container or bag inside your luggage.

-3. Be discrete – Avoid smoking on the bus, as well as in terminals and boarding areas.
+3. Be discrete – Avoid smoking on the bus, terminals, and boarding areas.

-4. Stay low-key – Dress normally and avoid dressing like someone who uses weed heavily.
+4. Stay low-key – Dress usually and avoid dressing like someone who uses weed heavily.

-Remember that breaking these guidelines puts you at risk of serious consequences.
+Remember that breaking these guidelines puts you at risk of severe consequences.

-Now that we have covered how to travel safely with weed on Greyhound let’s take a closer look at the consequences of breaking this policy.
+Now that we have covered how to travel safely with weed on Greyhound let’s examine the consequences of breaking this policy.

 See Related: Greyhound Bus Drink Policy: Can You Bring Beverages On The Bus?